Ikarthikmb/CustomSiriShortcuts/README.md

-# Make your Own Custom Siri Shortcuts with Blocks
+# Make your Own Siri Shortcuts with Blocks

 1) **Markdown to Rich text**